Patterns and Purposes: A Cross-Journal Analysis of AI Tool Usage in Academic Writing: Results

-\textbf{Team Composition Analysis (H2)} The results of the Fisher-Freeman-Halton exact test show a highly significant association between team composition and the purpose of using AI tools (p = 0.0012 \textless 0.01).
-The minimum expected frequency is 1.64.
-Key findings include: international teams place significantly more emphasis on grammar than non-international teams (30.4\% vs 21.3\%).
-No proofreading and analysis purposes were observed among international teams.
-The proportion of international teams in the "other" usage category is significantly higher.
+The results of the Fisher-Freeman-Halton exact test show a highly significant association between team composition and the purpose of using AI tools ($p = 0.0008 < 0.01$),with a moderate effect size, Cramér’s V = 0.382.
+Therefore, H2 was supported.
+Key findings indicate that international teams place significantly more emphasis on grammar compared to non-international teams (31.8\% vs 13.2\%).
+Additionally, no proofreading, statistical analysis, or translation purposes were observed among international teams.
+Conversely, the proportion of international teams utilizing AI for "other" purposes is notably higher than that of non-international teams (18.2\% vs 5.5\%).